scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 # Taxonomy of the Butterfly

-The Lepidoptera comprise c.174,000 known species; those which have been described by science.
-Butterflies are currently divided into seven families, that are shown below together with their common names.
-Species within the superfamily Papilionoidea (the Scudder butterflies), comprise six of these families (*Hedylidae* being the excluded family), each having species within the United Kingdom.
+Originally Linnaeus placed all butterflies and moths in the same genus Papilio.
+Today the *Lepidoptera* comprise c.180,000 known species.
+Butterflies are currently divided into seven families within the order Lepidoptera .
+These are shown below together with their common names.
+Species within the superfamily Papilionoidea (the Scudder butterflies), comprise six of these families, *Hedylidae* being the excluded family.
+Each family within the Papilionoidea has species within the United Kingdom.
 The seven families are outlined below:

 * *Hedylidae* - American moth-butterflies
 * *Hesperiidae* - Skippers